From Latin to English: A Comprehensive History of the Word 'Plumber'

 What’s the distinction between the term plumber and a plumbing contractor?

-How many years has plumbing been in operation?
+How long has plumbing been around?

-What should I look out for when hiring an plumber?
+What should I be looking for when hiring a plumber?

 Tags: Plumbing Categories: Plumber